Jennifer Slingerland Ryan, M.Ed., LPC-S

 - How meditation, self-talk, role-playing, role rehearsal affect the change process

-Please also check out the Supportive Change and Change Retainer programs to see how to setup Video Counseling, Chat Sessions and Email Sessions.
+Please also check out the Supportive Change and Change Retainer programs.
+And, see Video Counseling, Chat Sessions and Email Sessions if you’re considering online counseling.

 Love the couch.
 Love yourself.©